 The face-to-face pose is a beautiful way to show a soft connection between the two of you, and one that most couples fall into naturally.
 You’ll forget that you’re being photographed and just enjoy being near each other.
 Bring your faces close together until they’re almost touching (but not quite), and look down at each other’s lips.
-It appears softer and more intimate than looking into each other’s eyes which can sometimes look awkward.
+It appears softer and more intimate than looking into each other’s eyes which can look awkward.

 6. Sitting on his knee

 Having you sit on his knee (or standing next to it) is a great pose to show closeness and enables you to interact with each other easily.
 It’s also more interesting than having you both standing as the head heights change.

 If the setting, outfits and vibe are right, I like to set up a few formal, editorial style images at my pre-wedding shoots.
 Having one person standing and one sitting is a great way to create interest in the photo and have something different to the usual romantic images.

 Having both of you sit next to each other get a wide range of photos at your pre-wedding shoot.
 You can photograph the pose front-on, or close up from above for a different perspective.